Bohmian quantum mechanics revisited: Bohmian quantum mechanics

+It is thus interesting that when $V$ is a function of $R$ only, then Eq.(7) decouples the quantum part from the classical one.
+Equation (8) can be expressed as

 which is the Schr\"{o}dinger equation for a particle of mass $m$ and total energy $-E$ whose wave function is $R$.
 Thus, unlike the Bohmian formulation, where $R$ doesn't satisfy the Schrodinger's equation, the function $R$ in our present formulation satisfies the Schrodinger's equation.
 Equation (9) is a non linear differential equation in the variable $S$ which can be solved to give the spatial dependance of $S$.
-The solution of eq.(9) in one dimension is
+Note that while Eq.(8) is a quantum equation, Eq.(9) is a classical one.
+Hence, our treatment of the Bohm's mechanics splits into classical as well as quantum equations.
+The amplitude is governed by a quantum equation, whereas the phase is governed by a classical one.